Other Magic

 the-birth-of-dionysus-darke

-Contrary to the commonplace view of ancient Greek religion, the chief god there was not, in fact, Zeus.
-Of course, Zeus was the head of the pantheon, the father of the gods, and so forth.
-Yet devotion to Zeus was not religious in the modern sense; it was more political and resembled paying taxes to the ruler.
+Contrary to the commonplace notion of ancient Greek religion, the chief god was by no means Zeus.
+Yes, Zeus was the head of the pantheon, the father of the gods, and so forth.
+Yet the worship of Zeus was not religious in the modern sense; it was political, closer to paying taxes to the reigning ruler.

-The power that truly made the soul of the ancient Greek tremble and filled it with mystical feeling was Dionysus — a god almost forgotten today, who has been reduced to the patron of winemaking.
+The Power that truly made the soul of the ancient Greek tremble, filling it with mystical awe, was Dionysus— a god almost forgotten in modern times, reduced to the patron of winemaking.

 Dionysus was an ancient Thracian god.
-The Thracians were far less “civilized” than the Greeks, who regarded them as barbarians.
-As with all agricultural peoples, the Thracians had their fertility cults and a god of fertility — Dionysus.
+The Thracians were far less civilized than the Greeks, who regarded them as barbarians.
+Like all agrarian peoples, the Thracians had fertility cults and a god who sustained fertility —Dionysus.

 dionis

-The religion of Dionysus enjoyed colossal popularity primarily because it restored the feeling intensity suppressed by reason.
-The world appears to it full of pleasure and beauty; the imagination is suddenly freed from the prison of daily cares.
-The civilized city-dweller of Greece, weary of reason, was incapable of intense experiences (as, indeed, is the modern person).
-The spirit of the urban dweller, orderly and prudent, found expression in the cult of Apollo, which we have already discussed.
+The religion of Dionysus enjoyed colossal popularity прежде всего because it restored the intensity of feeling that prudence destroys: the world appears before him brimming with delight and beauty; imagination is suddenly released from the prison of everyday cares.
+The civilized city-dweller of Greece, wearied by reason, was no longer capable of intense experiences (and neither, incidentally, is the modern person).
+The spirit of the city-dweller — orderly and prudent — found its expression in the cult of Apollo, which we have already discussed.

-The cult of Dionysus, which came from Thrace and is only briefly mentioned by Homer, contained the seed of a different way of exploring a person’s relation to the world.
-The Greeks saw in the phenomenon of ecstasy confirmation that the soul is something more than a mere paltry double of the “Me,” and that only “outside the body” can the soul reveal its true nature.
+The cult of Dionysus, which came from Thrace and is mentioned by Homer only in embryo, contained a wholly different way of investigating the human being’s relation to the world.
+The Greeks saw in ecstasy confirmation that the soul is more than a paltry double of the “I,” and that only “outside the body” can the soul manifest its true nature.

-The myth of Dionysus is twofold.
-As in many other cases, this god had two incarnations: an “older” and a “younger.”
-The elder Dionysus, Dionysus Zagreus or Dionysus Sabazios (“Sabazios” probably meaning “savior”, also of common root with Greek σέβειν, to revere) — was an ancient Phrygian deity.
+The myth of Dionysus is two-part.
+As in many other cases, this god had two incarnations: the “elder” and the “younger.”
+The elder Dionysus — Dionysus Zagreus or Dionysus Sabazius (“Sabazius” probably means “savior,” also sharing a root with the Greek σέβειν, to revere) — was an ancient Phrygian deity.

 Ancient Rome - Bacchus

-At first he was called “Lord of the Universe.”
-Nonetheless, as with other peoples, this god of the Power of Life was not supreme in the pantheon, though he was deeply revered by the people.
+At first he was called the “Lord of the universe.”
+Nevertheless, as with other peoples, this god of the Power of Life did not crown the pantheon, though he was revered deeply by the people.

-Later myths tell that passionately in love with his mother, Zeus satisfied it by taking the form of a bull; then, in the guise of one repentant and allegedly castrated himself, he placed a ram’s seed in the womb of his mother, and Demeter gave birth to a daughter, Persephone, for whom Zeus again burned with desire and, in the form of a serpent, united with his own daughter; the fruit of that union was the boy Zagreus with the head of a bull.
+Later myths relate that Zeus, passionately in love with his own mother, satisfied his desire by taking the form of a bull; then, in the guise of a repentant who had supposedly castrated himself, he placed a ram’s testicles into his mother’s womb, and Demeter gave birth to a daughter, Persephone.
+Zeus again flared with passion and, in the form of a serpent, united with his own daughter.
+The fruit of this union was a boy, Zagreus, with a bull’s head.

-Dionysus as a god of nature was subject to the primal forces of Fate and Necessity.
+Dionysus, as a nature god, was subject to the primordial forces of Fate and Necessity.

 Caravaggio_little_bacchus

-No sooner had he come into being than Dionysus sat on his father Zeus’s throne and, having received a scepter from Zeus, began to shake the world and hurl thunderbolts.
-This provoked Hera’s fury, and she incited the Titans to kill Dionysus.
-The Titans attacked the divine child while he was looking into a mirror.
-Hera bribed the guards and, using rattles and a mirror, lured the infant from the throne.
-For a time Dionysus managed to escape his pursuers by changing his shape — now into Zeus, now into Kronos, now into a youth, a lion, a horse, a serpent.
-But when Dionysus took the shape of a bull, the Titans overtook him and tore him apart, smearing his face with white honey.
-They placed seven pieces of his body into a tripod vessel, boiled, roasted, and ate them.
+Hardly having appeared in the world, Dionysus sat upon the throne of his father Zeus and, receiving the scepter from Zeus, began to shake worlds and hurl thunderbolts with his own hand.
+Hera’s fury ignited.
+She persuaded the Titans to kill Dionysus.
+They attacked the divine child as he gazed into a mirror.
+Hera bribed the guards away and, with rattles and a mirror, lured the infant from the throne.
+For some time Dionysus escaped his pursuers, transforming in turn into Zeus, then Cronus, then a youth, then a lion, then a horse, then a serpent.
+But when Dionysus took the form of a bull, the Titans caught him and tore him to pieces, smearing his face with white honey.
+Seven pieces of his body they placed in a tripod vessel, boiled them, roasted them, and ate them.

-The tearing apart of a wild animal and the eating of its raw flesh by the bacchantes was later regarded as a re-enactment of what the Titans did to Dionysus himself, and the animal, in a sense, acted as the god’s incarnation.
-The Titans were of deep, earthly birth, but after they ate the god they acquired a divine spark.
+The tearing apart of a wild animal and the devouring of its raw flesh by Bacchants was later regarded as a reenactment of what the Titans did to Dionysus himself, and the animal, in a certain sense, served as an embodiment of the god.
+The Titans were of deep, chthonic birth; but after they ate the god, they became possessors of a divine spark.

 dionysos

-Athena saved only the still-throbbing heart and brought it to Zeus, who gave it to the mortal woman Semele, from whom another, younger Zagreus was born — the constant epithet of Dionysus as the “first” son of Zeus and the Queen of the Underworld, torn apart by the Titans immediately after his birth.
-Zeus incinerated the Titans, and from the ashes composed of the bodies of the Titans and of Zagreus, humans were created.
+Athena saved only the heart, still quivering, and brought it to Zeus.
+He passed it to the mortal woman Semele, from whom Dionysus was born — another, young Zagreus.
+Zagreus is the constant epithet of the “first” Dionysus: the son of Zeus and the Queen of the Underworld, torn to pieces by the Titans immediately after his birth.
+Zeus burned the Titans to ashes, and from the ash — made of the bodies of the Titans and Zagreus — humans were created.

 Dionysos Louvre

-The nymphs raised Dionysus in the cave of Nysa (hence another possible origin of the name Dionysus — “Divine Nysa”.)
+The nymphs raised Dionysus in the cave of Nysa (hence another version of the origin of the name Dionysus: “Divine Nysa”).

-There Dionysus’s tutor Silenus taught him nature’s secrets and how to make wine.
-Silenus is usually depicted as a kindly, slightly tipsy old man with a horse’s tail and hooves.
+There, Dionysus’s mentor Silenus revealed to him the secrets of nature and taught him the making of wine.
+Silenus is usually depicted as an elderly, good-natured, and slightly tipsy old man with a horse’s tail and hooves.

-This “new” god traveled from Hellas through Syria to India and back through Thrace into Hellas.
-According to myth, Dionysus not only traversed the earth but also descended into the Underworld.
+This “new” god went from Hellas through Syria to India, and back through Thrace to Hellas.
+According to the myths, Dionysus not only traversed the whole earth — he descended into Hades.

-When the young Dionysus wished to bring his mother out of the Underworld, someone named Prosymnus showed him the entrance to the realm of the dead, demanding as his fee the enjoyment of Dionysus’s body.
-This entrance lay by the Alcyonian marsh.
-Dionysus agreed, but by the time he returned Prosymnus was dead.
-Dionysus then cut a branch of a fig tree, fashioned it into the shape of a phallus, and mounted it.
-According to Clement of Alexandria, phallic images of Dionysus were erected in commemoration of this; every year, at night on the shores of the Alcyonian marsh, festivals for Dionysus were held.
-From the Underworld he brought out his mother Semele, who became the goddess Phiona.
-There was also a tradition that the Ancient Zagreus existed as a spirit in the Underworld until Dionysus reunited with him during his descent, so that the purpose of this descent was to attain the fullness of Dionysus’s nature.
+When the young Dionysus wished to bring his mother out of Hades, a certain Prosymnus showed him the entrance to the realm of the dead, demanding payment: pleasure from Dionysus’s body.
+This entrance lay by the Alcyonian swamp.
+Dionysus agreed, but when he returned, Prosymnus was already dead.
+Then Dionysus cut a branch from a fig tree, shaped it into a male member, and sat upon it.
+According to Clement of Alexandria, in memory of this the phalloi of Dionysus were erected, and each year at night on the shores of the Alcyonian swamp festivals of Dionysus were held.
+From Hades he led out his mother Semele, who became the goddess Thyone.
+In addition, there was a tradition that the ancient Zagreus existed as a phantom in Hades until Dionysus reunited with him during his descent, so that the purpose of this descent was the attainment of the fullness of Dionysus’s nature.

 la_jeunesse_de_bacchus

-Madness was a constant companion of Dionysus.
-Thus, in one version of the myth, King Lycurgus, having rejected Dionysus, killed his son with an axe in a fit of madness, convinced he was felling Dionysus’s vine.
-The daughters of Minyas, king of Penthus, also lost their minds and were torn apart by frenzied bacchantes.
-The mother of that unfortunate king was among these women; she mounted her son’s bloodied head upon a thyrsus, convinced it was the head of a lion cub.
-In Argos Dionysus likewise drove women mad.
-They fled to the mountains with infants at their breasts and began to devour their children.
+Madness was Dionysus’s constant companion.
+Thus, according to one version of the myth, King Lycurgus, who rejected Dionysus, in a fit of madness killed his son with an axe, convinced he was cutting down Dionysus’s vine.
+The daughters of Minyas went mad as well, and King Pentheus was torn apart by frenzied Bacchants.
+The mother of the unfortunate king herself was among these women: she fixed her son’s bloodied head upon a thyrsus, convinced it was the head of a lion cub.
+In Argos, Dionysus likewise drove women mad.
+They fled into the mountains with nursing infants in their arms and began to devour their flesh.

 Bacchus by John Collier

-Similar tragedies befell other women who rejected Dionysus: the daughters of Kings Proetus and Minyas, having gone mad, tore their own sons to pieces.
+Similar horrors struck women who rejected Dionysus: the daughters of the kings Proetus and Minyas, driven mad, tore their own sons to pieces.

-When Dionysus returned from India, the goddess Cybele (or Rhea; both are pre-Olympian great mother-goddesses) purified him of the murders committed during his fits of madness and, crucially, taught him her mysteries and initiation rites.
-Thus Dionysus was not only a god himself but served as priest of the Great Goddess.
+When Dionysus returned from India, the goddess Cybele (or Rhea; both are pre-Olympian Great Mother goddesses) purified him of the killings committed during fits of madness and — most importantly — instructed him in her mysteries and initiation rites.
+Thus Dionysus not only was a god himself, but also served as a priest of the Great Goddess.

-The god received epithets such as “born of a cow,” “bull,” “bull-like,” “bull-faced,” “bull-headed,” “horn-bearing,” “horned,” “two-horned.”
-In Athens and in the Argolid city of Hermigone there was a cult of Dionysus “wearing the hide of a black goat.”
-And in the myth of Dionysus’s upbringing with Ino, Zeus transformed the young god into a kid (sometimes a lamb) to save him from Hera’s wrath.
-The association with the goat, as well as with procreative power and nature, is indicated by Dionysus’s constant companions — the satyrs.
+Such epithets were applied to the god as “born of a cow,” “bull,” “bull-like,” “bull-faced,” “bull-browed,” “bull-horned,” “horn-bearing,” “two-horned.”
+In Athens and in the Argolid city of Hermione there existed a cult of Dionysus “who wears the hide of a black goat.”
+And in the myth of Dionysus’s upbringing by Ino, Zeus turned the young god into a kid (sometimes a lamb is mentioned) to save him from Hera’s fury.
+The connection with the goat — as with generative power and nature — is underscored by Dionysus’s constant companions: the satyrs.

-Besides the bull as the principal animal symbolically connected with Dionysus, the myths also associate predatory cats such as cheetahs and lions, bears, and snakes with him.
+Besides the bull, the animal most closely tied to Dionysus, the myths associated with this god also feature predatory cats such as cheetahs and lions, bears, and serpents.

 Bacchus,-Dionysus

-Dionysus was identified with plants as well, especially the grapevine, the raw material for wine, and trees.
-Nearly all Greeks offered sacrifices to the Tree-Dionysus.
-One of the epithets the Boeotians gave the god was Dionysus-in-the-Tree.
-He was often depicted as a column in a cloak, his face a bearded mask with leafy shoots.
+Dionysus was also identified with plants — especially the grape as the raw material for wine — and with trees.
+Almost all Greeks offered sacrifices to Dionysus of the Tree.
+One of the nicknames the Boeotians gave the god was Dionysus-in-the-Tree.
+He was often depicted as a pillar draped in a cloak, his face a bearded mask wreathed with leafy shoots.

-According to myth, once during a hunt Dionysus saw a very handsome satyr skillfully playing a shepherd’s flute.
+According to the myth, once during a hunt Dionysus saw a very beautiful satyr, skillfully playing a shepherd’s pipe.
 The satyr’s name was Ampelos.
-He pleased Dionysus greatly and became his devoted companion.
-But one day Ampelos fell from a cliff and died.
-The god wept for a long time at his grave and implored his father Zeus to restore his friend to life.
-Zeus took pity and transformed the slain satyr into a grapevine that bore fruit whose taste resembled nectar.
-In the fruits was enclosed the sap of the earth, born of sunlight, moisture, and fire.
-In memory of this, Dionysus wandered the world teaching people to cultivate the vine, from whose fruit the divine drink — wine, which frees the feelings — could be made.
-From the name of the satyr Ampelos came the Greek word for grape — ampelos.
+Dionysus was taken with him and made him his devoted friend and companion.
+But once Ampelos fell from a cliff and was dashed to pieces.
+The god wept long over his grave and began to implore his father Zeus to restore his friend to life.
+Zeus took pity and turned the dead satyr into a grapevine, which began to bear fruit whose taste resembled nectar.
+Within the fruit was the juice of the earth, born of sunlight, moisture, and fire.
+It was in память of this that Dionysus began to wander the world and teach people to cultivate the grapevine, from whose fruit one could make a divine drink — wine — granting freedom to feelings.
+From the name of the satyr Ampelos came the Greek name for grape — ampelos.

 Dionisus_red_hair

-Wine is an attribute of Dionysus, as are the thyrsus, incense, ivy, grapes, the serpent, a retinue of animals, satyrs and maenads — the general idea being freedom, irresponsibility, abundance, happiness and equality, or a sense of narcotic intoxication varying from light tipsiness to ecstasy and raging frenzy.
+Wine is an attribute of Dionysus, as are the thyrsus, kantharos, ivy, grape, serpent, a retinue of animals, satyrs and maenads, and the general image of freedom, irresponsibility, abundance, happiness, and equality — or the narcotic intoxication that ranges from a light “merry buzz” to ecstasy and violent insanity.

-Ivy traditionally distinguished Dionysus and his retinue from all other deities and people, since in Greece ivy does not shed its leaves in winter (during the festivals of Dionysus).
+Traditionally, what distinguished Dionysus and his retinue from other deities and people was ivy, which in Greece in winter (during the festivals of Dionysus) does not shed its leaves.

-The Roman name of Dionysus — Bacchus — cannot be explained from the Greek language.
-The place of Dionysus’s upbringing, Nysa, was placed at one time in Egypt, at another in India; towns with that root appeared all over Europe (for example, Nice).
+The Roman name of Dionysus —Bacchus— cannot be explained from Greek.
+The place of Dionysus’s upbringing — Nysa — was placed sometimes in Egypt, sometimes in India; throughout Europe, cities appeared with this root (for example, Nice).
 The name of Dionysus’s garment — bassara — is not of Greek origin.
-The name Dionysus has been read on a tablet from Pylos dating to the second millennium BCE.
+The name of Dionysus has been read on a tablet from Pylos dated to the second millennium BCE.

 A Dedication to Bacchus

-In Dionysus’ ecstatic procession took part bacchantes, satyrs, maenads or bassarides (one of Dionysus’s epithets is Bassareus) carrying thyrsi (staffs) wreathed with ivy.
-Girding themselves with serpents, they laid waste to everything in their path, overcome by sacred madness.
-With cries of “Bacchus, Euoi” they praised Dionysus — Bromius (“violent,” “noisy”) — beat the tympana, gorged themselves on the blood of torn wild beasts, struck the earth with their thyrsi to draw forth honey and milk, uprooted trees and swept along crowds of women and men.
+In the ecstatic procession of Dionysus participated Bacchants, satyrs, maenads, or bassarids (one of Dionysus’s nicknames is Bassareus) with thyrsi (staves) entwined with ivy.
+Girt with serpents, they shattered everything in their way, seized by sacred madness.
+With cries of “Bacchus, Evoe” they glorified Dionysus — Bromius (“the boisterous,” “the noisy”).
+They beat on tympana, got drunk on the blood of torn wild beasts, struck honey and milk from the earth with their thyrsi, tore trees up by the roots, and drew after themselves crowds of women and men.

-When the god Dionysus suddenly appeared before his followers, a monstrous noise would rise — only to turn into a deathly silence filled with the deepest sorrow when he suddenly vanished.
-At Dionysus’s appearance his maenads would enter a state of rapture and ecstasy, begin to dance wildly, and fall into uncontrollable fury.
+When the god Dionysus suddenly appeared before his followers, a monstrous шум would rise — then collapse into a dead silence, packed with the deepest sorrow, when he vanished just as suddenly.
+At his appearance, the maenads entered rapture and ecstasy, began to dance madly, and fell into unbridled fury.

-On Parnassus every two years orgies were held in honor of Dionysus in which the phiai — the bacchantes of Attica — took part.
-In Athens solemn processions were held in honor of Dionysus and a sacred marriage of the god with the wife of the archon basileus was performed.
+On Parnassus, every two years orgies were held in honor of Dionysus, attended by the thyiads — Bacchants from Attica.
+In Athens, solemn processions were arranged in honor of Dionysus, and the sacred marriage of the god with the wife of the archon basileus was enacted.

-In Rome Dionysus was venerated under the name Bacchus (whence bacchantes, bacchanalia) sometimes spelled ‘Bacchus’.
-Later he was identified with Osiris, Serapis, Mithras, Adonis, Amun, and Liber.
+In Rome Dionysus was revered under the name Bacchus (hence Bacchants, Bacchanalia) or Bachus.
+Later he was identified with Osiris, Serapis, Mithras, Adonis, Amon, Liber.

 Dionys